adbar/simplemma/README.md

 reports, or links to further lemmatization lists, rules and tests.

 Contributions by pull requests ought to follow the following
-conventions: code style with [black](https://github.com/psf/black), type hinting with [mypy](https://github.com/python/mypy), included tests with [pytest](https://pytest.org).
+conventions: code style and linting with [ruff](https://github.com/astral-sh/ruff), type hinting with [mypy](https://github.com/python/mypy), included tests with [pytest](https://pytest.org).

+Running `pytest` after a plain `pip install ".[dev]"` skips the `marisa-trie` test module and under-reports coverage; install the extra as well (`pip install ".[dev,marisa-trie]"` or `uv sync --extra dev --extra marisa-trie`) to run the full suite and match CI's coverage numbers.

 <!-- include:contributions:end -->